hphuongdhsp/ml-blog/_posts/2022-08-02-segmentation-model-part1.md

 dataset = dataset.batch(batch_size)
 ```

-Here, the dataset is now a object of `tf.data`.
+Here, the dataset is now an object of `tf.data`.

 Compose four previous steps, we have the data loader function: